 This programme offers the chance to undertake a substantial piece of work that is worthy of publication and which makes an original contribution on the role of data and networks in relation to society.

 Department of Media and Communications

 The Department of Media and Communications is a world-leading centre of excellence in the field of communication and media studies, renowned internationally for its high quality original research and teaching excellence.
-The Department was rated #1 in the UK and #3 globally in the 2018 QS World University Rankings.
+We were rated #1 in the UK and #3 globally in the 2022 QS World University Rankings.